Girl Guide and Girl Scout

 Girl Guides are organised into units/troops averaging 15–30 girls under guidance of a team of leaders.
 Units subdivide into patrols of about six Guides and engage in outdoor and special interest activities.
 Units may affiliate with national and international organisations.
 Some units, especially in Europe, have been co-educational since the 1970s, allowing boys and girls to work together as Scouts.
 There are other programme sections for older and younger girls.

 Foundation

-Following the origin of the Boy Scouts in 1907 many girls took up Scouting.
+Following the origin of the Boy Scouts in 1907, many girls became Girl Scouts.
 A group of Girl Scouts were prominent at the Crystal Palace Rally in 1909.
-After Robert Baden-Powell formed The Boy Scouts Association in 1910 he formed the Girl Guides and asked his sister Agnes to look after the Girl Guides organisation.
-A few years later Baden-Powell's new wife Olave St. Claire Baden-Powell (commonly referred to as "Lady Baden-Powell") became involved and, in 1918, was appointed Chief Guide.
+The British Boy Scouts expanded to include Girls Scouts in 1910.
+After Robert Baden-Powell formed The Boy Scouts Association in 1910, he formed The Girl Guides Association and asked his sister Agnes to look after the Girl Guides organisation.

+A few years later Baden-Powell's new wife Olave St. Claire Baden-Powell became involved in the Girl Guides Association and, in 1918, she was appointed as its Chief Guide.

 Activities

-Most activities are similar to those of the (Boy) Scouts, but two central themes have been present from the earliest days of the movement: domestic skills and "a kind of practical feminism which embodies physical fitness, survival skills, camping, citizenship training, and career preparation".
+Most activities are now similar to those of Scouts but when the Girl Guides started two central themes were present: domestic skills and "a kind of practical feminism which embodies physical fitness, survival skills, camping, citizenship training, and career preparation".